tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup.rst

    representations, please visit the page :ref:`conventional_propagated_states`.

 The above list defines different types of dynamics that are propagated over a single continuous arc.
 Propagation using a :ref:`multi-arc setup <multi_arc_dynamics>` is also supported in Tudat.

+.. _propagation_inputs:

 Inputs and setup
 ================